The Freedom to Marry Internationally

 The United States

 Individual states in the United States have been left to decide their own marriage laws.
 On May 17, 2004, Massachusetts became the first state to provide the freedom to marry to same-sex couples.
-Since then, CA, CT, DE, HI, IA, IL, ME, MD, MN, NH, NJ, NY, RI, VT, WA, and Washington, D.C. have also passed their own freedom to marry laws.
+Since then, CA, CT, DE, HI, IA, IL, ME, MD, MN, NH, NJ, NM, NY, RI, VT, WA, and Washington, D.C. have also passed their own freedom to marry laws.
 In June 2013, the U.S. Supreme Court overturned the so-called Defense of Marriage Act, a law passed by President Bill Clinton in 1996 to prohibit the federal government from respecting legal marriages between same-sex couples.